matloff/fastStat/README.md

 *unbiased* estimator of q.
 In English:  the average value of Q over all possible samples is q.

-In the above example, in which Q is the sample proportion of Yes's an q is the correspondng population proportion, it does turn out that Q is unbiased.
+In the above example, in which Q is the sample proportion of Yes's and q is the correspondng population proportion, it does turn out that Q is unbiased.
 In fact, any sample mean is an unbiased estimator for the population mean.
 (Here X is 1 or 0, so the average of the X<sub>i</sub>